phanikiran1169/ScriptHub/docker-cheatsheet.md

+# Docker Cheatsheet
+This cheatsheet is meant to offer a concise summary of Docker and serve as a quick reference.
+Here is a reference to another cheatsheet by [Dockerlabs] (https://dockerlabs.collabnix.com/docker/cheatsheet/)

 ## Containers
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
 For more information on containers and how they are different from virtual machines, check this [link](https://www.docker.com/resources/what-container/)